Micro-Influencer Marketing

 As product-related posts and reviews continue to earn high engagement, creators will continue to cling to them.
 This spells good news for brands regularly seeding influencers.

-Focusing your seeding efforts on influencers that reflect your ideal customers impacts how much content you get.
+Focusing your seeding efforts on influencers that reflect your ideal customers directly impacts how much content you get.
 Putting thought and effort into your PR packages certainly helps, too.

 Instagram Influencer Campaign Manager Spreadsheet